Why Are Celebrities Dressing Like Tourists?

 Model Adwoa Aboah wearing a Prada fannypack

-The tourist trend has been around for a minute, and this sort of styling has part of in skate culture for years.
-Highsnobiety called the tourist trend last summer, saying it would be the prevailing look of summer 2018.
+The tourist trend has been around for a minute, and skaters have embraced this sort of styling for years (oh how they must cringe at street style stars and their litany of shoulder bags).
+Highsnobiety called it last summer, saying this would be the prevailing look of summer 2018.
 They said the trend spoke to a need for practicality, "while adding a much-needed dose of optimism."
 And it's entertaining to watch designers like Gvasalia, who turn the cheap and tacky into the expensive and enviable, mess with wealthy luxury customers.
 They don't seem to be punching down, making fun of those for whom fashion is not of interest or inaccessible.
 The trend is something of a pure embrace of the comfy and ugly, meaning of that of course one has to be extra hot in order to pull it off.
 Fashion is, obviously, not kind.

 "What [designers] want, in the end, is our attention, because it translates to dollars," Petrarca wrote.
 "Today, luxury is being in on the joke.
 And brands are laughing all the way to the bank."